focusaurus/express_code_structure/README.md

 * Be search-friendly
   * all first-party source code is in the `app` directory so you can `cd` there are run find/grep/xargs/ag/ack/etc and not be distracted by third party matches
 * Use simple and obvious naming
-  * Almost every module in this application has a valid JavaScript identifier as its filename so this pattern is consistent:
-    * var MyClass = require("app/MyClass");
-    * var moduleOfFunctions = require("app/moduleOfFunctions");
-    * var oneFunctionModule = require("app/blah/oneFunctionModule");
+  * npm now seems to require all-lowercase package names.
+I find this mostly terrible but I must follow the herd, thus filenames should use `kebab-case` even though the variable name for that in JavaScript must be `kebabCase` because `-` is a minus sign in JavaScript.
-  * variable name matches the basename of the module path
+  * variable name matches the basename of the module path, but with `kebab-case` transformed to `camelCase`
-  * This is grep-friendly
-  * The JavaScript language is camelCase (toString, toLowerCase, etc), and this: "-" is a minus sign.
-I don't know why people do `var myModule = require("my-module");`.
-It's just silly.
-Don't put minus signs in filesystem paths or package names.
 * Group by Coupling, Not by Function
   * This is a major departure from the Ruby on Rails convention of `app/views`, `app/controllers`, `app/models`, etc
   * Feauters get added to a full stack, so I want to focus on a full stack of files that are relevant to my feature.
 When I'm adding a telephone number field to the user model, I don't care about any controller other than the user controller, and I don't care about any model other than the user model.